inBeat/inbeat-website/content/top-influencers/tiktok/fashion/spain/barcelona/_index.md

 ---
-title: Top 10 Fashion TikTok Influencers In Barcelona In 2023
+title: Top 10 Fashion TikTok Influencers In Barcelona In 2024
 description: >-
-  Find top fashion TikTok influencers in Barcelona in 2023.
-Most popular hashtags: #fashion #fyp #foryou #barcelona.
+  Find top fashion TikTok influencers in Barcelona in 2024.
+Most popular hashtags: #fyp #fashion #foryou #barcelona.
 platform: TikTok
 hits: 6
-text_top: See the most popular TikTok profiles on inBeat.
+text_top: Discover the top-rated TikTok accounts on inBeat.
-text_bottom: Our platform aggregates 6 TikTok influencers like this in Barcelona, Spain for you to work with.
+text_bottom: Our search engine has 6 TikTok influencers like this in Barcelona, Spain for you to pitch.
 profiles:
   - username: "ssharankyna"
     fullname: >-